What is Neural Therapy?

 In any case, as of the last time I check in 2025, there are very few dentists and oral surgeons that have lots of experience treating dental cavitations.
 There are some dentists who state on their websites that, while they only have a DDS degree and have never completed a residency in oral and maxillofacial surgery, that they are capable of doing dental cavitations surgery.

-Additionally, there are lots of oral surgeons that do not treat cavitations!
+Again, there are lots of oral surgeons that do not treat cavitations!
 It is not even on their menu of services!
 Or if they do treat cavitations, it is not a common procedure for them, so they don’t have a lot of experience doing it.

 In any case, you should research the different types of dentists thoroughly on your own before you make your decision on which type of dentist you want to see.